sararosecran/Montage/Montage_how_to.md

+# Final Image header
+Montage has a command that will create the final image header information given the exposure images' header information.
+To generate this header one uses the command **mMakeHdr images.tbl template.hdr**.

+* template.hdr is the name of the generated header.

 # Reprojection of Images

-First the raw images will need to be reprojected.
+To create the mosaic one will first need to reproject the raw images.
 The command **mImgtbl rawdir images-rawdir.tb** will create a table with header infomation about the exposures.

 * rawdir is the directory containing the exposures
 * images_rawdir.tb is the file name for the created table